ibm-ecosystem-engineering/Watson-Speech/single-container-tts/README.md

-# Deploy a Single-Container Text-to-Speech Service with Docker
+# Deploy a Text-to-Speech Service with Docker

 ## Prerequisites